 Fishing in the Smoky Mountains

 Fishing can often be a forgotten option of the Smoky Mountain experience.
-The mountainous areas of Eastern Tennessee and Western North Carolina provide some of the best quality fishing in the United States.
+The mountainous areas of eastern Tennessee and western North Carolina provide some of the best quality fishing in the United States.

-Popular fishing sites in the Smoky Mountain area include Fontana Lake, Pigeon River, and the numerous creeks located in the Great Smoky Mountains National Park itself.
-Information regarding fishing in the park, as well as in outside communities such as Gatlinburg and Cherokee that require special permits, is displayed below.
+Here you'll find information regarding fishing in the park, as well as in outside communities such as Gatlinburg and Cherokee that require special permits.
 Smoky Mountain fishing guides are also available for hire as well.

 Great Smoky Mountains National Park

-There are over 2,100 miles of streams within the park with approximately 800 of those miles that are fishable.
+There are over 2,900 miles of streams within the park with approximately 580 of those miles that are fishable trout.
 The park offers a variety of angling experiences including remote headwater trout streams and smallmouth bass streams.

 For best results, try fishing in deeper creeks below elevations of 3,000 feet.
 The time to fish is from 30 minutes before sunrise to 30 minutes after sunset.

 Over 60 different species of fish call the Great Smoky Mountains National Park home.
 The brook trout was actually brought back from being threatened in the 1970s.
 The most common catches in the park are various types of trout and small mouth bass.